 The Digital Millennium Copyright Act, better known as the DMCA, is a federal law in the United States.
-Enacted in 1998, the DMCA is often referred to as though it protects a website or app from copyright infringement claims, but this is only true in particular situations.
+Enacted in 1998, the DMCA is often referred to as though it protects a website or app from copyright infringement claims.
+The law only provides such protection in particular situations.
+What is DMCA?
+A way to insulate yourself from particular copyright claims associated with user-generated content.
 Let’s dig into the law.

 People often refer to the DMCA as though it is an agency of the government like the IRS.
 It is not.
 The DMCA is a law.
 You do not file complaints “with the DMCA” or report copyright infringement “to the DMCA.”
 If someone threatens to report you to the DMCA, smile and encourage them to do so.